 Maendeleo ya Jamii (MYJ) is a multi-disciplinary, not-for-profit organization incorporated in Uganda and the United States of America.
 The organization is appropriately named after the mission for which it was founded: “Maendeleo ya Jamii”, which is best translated from its Swahili origins as “Community Development”.

-MYJ’s research, support and advocacy efforts include working with urban and rural communities.
-MYJ organizes urban communities to address specific local governance and livelihood issues in both relatively affluent and disadvantaged neighbourhoods.
-It also works with pastoralist, agro-pastoralist, and agricultural communities in tropical, arid and semi-arid rural environments.
+Our research, support and advocacy efforts include working with urban and rural communities.
+We help organize urban communities to address specific local governance and livelihood issues in both relatively affluent and disadvantaged neighbourhoods.
+We also work with pastoralist, agro-pastoralist, and agricultural communities in tropical, arid and semi-arid rural environments.